How to find the best long tail keywords and get your blog post to rank, immediately.

 Let me tell you a story.

-As a starting point, let me show you how I created one blog post and got it to rank high and deliver a steady stream of organic traffic to my site within days.
+As a starting point, let me show you how I created one blog post and got it to rank high and deliver a steady stream of organic search traffic to my site within days.

 Keyword Gap analysis